 Although fees vary depending on where your development is located and what type of development you are planning, the fee summary on the Permits & Fees page lists our sewer service and stormwater quality rates for residential and commercial properties and development fees for a single family residence in all of the areas we serve.
 For actual fees for your specific property/development, please contact our office at 541 664-6300.

 RVSS collects sewer system development charges for the three components of the sewer system: the collection system--the sewer into which your property directly ties; the interceptor--the large pipe into which the collection system flows; and the Regional Treatment Plant.
 If your development is within the city limits of Medford, you will pay the fee associated with the Regional Treatment Plant to Medford and the rest to RVSS.
 Jacksonville, Eagle Point, and Shady Cove collect all of the fees for RVSS.
 Other systems development charges that you may have paid include those for storm drain, roads, and parks--for which RVSS does not collect.

 The stormwater fee collected by RVSS supports the Stormwater Quality program mandated under the Federal Clean Water Act.
 This program is intended to protect and improve the quality of the water entering the streams from the more densely populated areas.
 Areas included in this program were determined based on residential density, not access to public storm drains.
 Click here for more information on our storm water program.

-RVSS issues sewer permits for unincorporated areas of Jackson County, Jacksonville, Eagle Point, White City, Central Point, Phoenix, and Talent.
+RVSS issues sewer permits for unincorporated areas of Jackson County, Jacksonville, Shady Cove, Eagle Point, White City, Central Point, Phoenix, and Talent.
 If the development is within the City of Medford and a new tap is required to an RVSS sewer line, RVSS will issue the tap permit, and the City of Medford will issue the permit to construct the service line.
-Jackson County issues sewer permits for Shady Cove and septic systems only.

 RVSS performs the inspections on sewer service lines if the permit is issued by RVSS.